JackScottAU/Amethyst/Docs/devices-and-drivers.md

 getModes() - list in order, most preferred first (so most software can just set the first mode) setMode(mode) getCanvas() -> object has links to methods to draw cursor, switch buffers, etc

+## PCI

+Create a sort-of hash table of drivers.
+Key is PCI class, sub key is subclass, then have a linked list of drivers by vendor/model IDs.
+The final driver in the list is a generic driver for that class/subclass of PCI device.
+If no drivers exist even generic one, then we fall back to an "Unknown PCI Device" driver.